The policy and society feasibility project identifed strategies, policies and practices for localisation of public food procurement.

 This was achieved by literature review and additional primary investigation to gather more detailed evidence through interviews and interaction with key stakeholders and academic partners at e.g. workshops.
 See the workshop report for the ‘Local Food Processing and Supply: Challenges and Opportunities’ workshop, that was held in Birmingham on 19th April 2016.

-A range of earlier studies (e.g. Morgan and Morley 2002) suggested some early ‘success’ in terms of growth in the share of food products that had been sourced locally.
-Evidence demonstrating that local public procurement regenerates communities remains anecdotal (Thatcher and Sharp, 2008).
-A robust methodology to assess the relative cost and value of different approaches to food purchasing and food processing which incorporates a comprehensive range of social economic and environmental impacts remains elusive.
+A range of earlier studies suggested some early ‘success’ in terms of growth in the share of food products that had been sourced locally.
+Evidence demonstrating that local public procurement regenerates communities remains anecdotal.
+A robust methodology to assess the relative cost and value of different approaches to food purchasing and food processing which incorporates a comprehensive range of social, economic and environmental impacts remains elusive.
 Studies to compare the relative impact of procuring more food locally and sustainably have tended to have a narrow focus such as reducing food miles or carbon footprints.
 There has been a wide range of studies that have considered the various environmental, social and economic benefits that can arise from purchasing local and sustainable food.
 Typically studies have focussed on a limited range of impacts of a relatively small scale sustainable food procurement initiative that was spatially and organisationally restricted.
 In some cases, initiatives have turned out to be short lived or reduced in scope.
 In the absence of such tools and the transparency and measurable criteria they would provide, public sector organisations can expect to achieve only modest steps towards more local or more sustainable food procurement.

-In order to make effective demands from food suppliers and catering services public sector institutions need to be able to make clear demands based on what they want to achieve and why .
-To date what is meant by local food and sustainable food remains at best fuzzy concepts.
-In the absence of workable definitions to define either local or sustainable then producers and caterers supplying the public sector can be anticipated to continue to make the minimum changes necessary to their purchasing arrangements to secure or retain contracts.
+In order to make effective demands from food suppliers and catering services public sector institutions need to be able to make clear demands based on what they want to achieve and why.
+To date what is meant by local food and sustainable food remain at best, fuzzy concepts.
+In the absence of workable definitions for either local or sustainable then producers and caterers supplying the public sector can be anticipated to continue to make the minimum changes necessary to their purchasing arrangements to secure or retain contracts.
 Anecdotal evidence suggests that in some cases they have been able to exploit their asymmetric knowledge of both potential food suppliers and public sector meal consumers demands to deliver essentially token changes to their purchasing arrangements in order to achieve poorly defined quotas or targets.

 A key outcome of this research was to generate questions for future investigation: